s224877838/Global-Study-Share-Platform/README.md

-The seps to run docker include:
+The steps to run docker include:

 Clone the GIT Project Repository.
 In the terminal write npm install. then npm install node.